 U Street was once truly the heart of black culture in Washington, DC, attracting locals and visitors for an unparalleled music and nightlife scene.
 The neighborhood has experienced a comeback in recent years, and is full of diverse attractions and dining options.
 Check out all there is to do in this happening 'hood.

 Spend the day with chef Tim Ma of Kyirisan as he drops by a few of his favorite spots on the U Street Corridor.
-Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Ma samples global street food at Compass Rose and bites into braised short ribs at District Distilling Co., the first distillery-restaurant hybrid in the nation's capital.
+Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Ma samples global street food at Compass Rose and bites into braised short ribs at District Distilling Co.

 From the underground U Street Music Hall to the spacious 9:30 Club, live music abounds on U Street.
 Catch jazz or eat brunch gospel-style at the historic Howard Theatre, get down to funky ska bands, European-imported DJs, EDM sets, and so much more.

 Though fantastic and affordable restaurants are sprinkled throughout U Street, we recommend waking up early and perusing the 14&U Farmers’ Market spread out at the northwest corner of 14th and U streets (one of the many great farmers' markets in DC).
 Growers from nearby truck in vibrant vegetables, dairy, meat and other edibles.
 It’s open Saturday mornings, 9 a.m.-1 p.m., from May to November, and is great way to get to know the locals (both people and produce).